Samuliej/Samuliej/README.md

 - 👋 Hi, I’m @Samuli
-- 👀 I’m interested in Computer science, coding, software engineering and generally everything with computers.
+- 👀 I’m interested in Computer science, coding, software engineering and generally everything to do with computers.
 - 🌱 I’m currently learning computer science in University of Jyväskylä.

 <!---